splynx/powerlynx-doc/system/reports.md

 Allows you to export customer sessions to see the usage.
 The exported data includes: MAC, IP, customer ID, phone number, start date and time, end date and time, traffic usage, data plan, NAS identifier, and more.

+You can filter this report by location, time period, and customer labels (only sessions from customers with the selected labels will be exported).

 ## Vouchers export

 Export vouchers with different statuses, locations, and data plans.
 This data can be useful to see how many vouchers were generated from a specific data plan, and more.